0r080r0/PhD-Portfolio/README.md

 # PhD-Portfolio

-### Creative Expression as a Musician: ADD WEBSITE LINK
+### Creative Expression as a Musician: ADD WEBSITE LINK (omit if I directly link website to PhD Proposal)

 ### The Origin: *From Musical Passion to Scientific Insight*